finloop/quartz-sync/content/Blog/idont-want-to-use-your-app.md

 ---
 Disclaimer: These views are my own and not of my employer.

+Update 2025-02-25: Information shared below is outdated I bought a book today and I can download mp3 file. <3 I guess we buyin them now...

 Dammit.

 I recently got into audiobooks.
 I'm from Poland and I prefer to listen to them in polish.
 For me, THE app for audiobooks is https://audioteka.com/pl/ (they didn't pay me btw.).